nenetto/anwbis/README.md

 ```
 and you will be running this command against the delegated account.

 Another way is to export the role to the AWS_PROFILE and/or AWS_DEFAULT_PROFILE env variables, so its used by the CLI and sdks on your computer.

+Note that in AWS credentials chain system environment variables takes precedence over .aws/credentials file, so you need to use another tty or unset environment variables in order to use anwbis again.

 ```
 [luix@boxita ~]$ export AWS_PROFILE=datalab-dev-admin; export AWS_DEFAULT_PROFILE=datalab-dev-admin